-Canon has been under a lot of pressure to release a full frame mirrorless with the massive popularity of Sony’s cameras.
-Canon has released their first full frame mirrorless with the Canon EOS R. The Canon EOS R pulls the best features from Canon DSLRs but is lacking in other areas.
+Canon has been under a lot of pressure to release a full-frame mirrorless with the massive popularity of Sony’s cameras.
+Canon has released its first full-frame mirrorless with the Canon EOS R. The Canon EOS R pulls the best features from Canon DSLRs but is lacking in other areas.

 Here we are a few months after the release of the EOS R (12th September 2018) so I’d like to share my insights as a travel photographer about the camera.